craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 The legions of soldiers who fight here do so under their own banners, but, while at the Beachhead, follow the orders of their Theater Commander, the Duke [[Morik]] - a trusted vassal of [[Istratige]], and a fine soldier in it's own right.

 #### Ruined Titan
 The Ruined Titan was once a massive war-machine used in the [[Blood Wars of Fiends]].
+Now, being buried in a wall of stone and flesh, it's host machine-spirit has become furious in it's lack of use.
+It waits, viciously, gnawing at itself for the taste of fresh blood and meat.

 #### High Crags
+The High Crags are largely unoccupied, excepting the natural fauna of the mountainous region.
+They may offer some advantage in their height, but with few viable targets, that advantage goes unutilized.

 ### Flora
 ### Scenarios